sandstreamdev/sandcoding/guidelines/npm-module-publishing.md

 #### keywords

 Add keywords - think about what user could type in search field to find your package.
 This field is used by `npm search`.
-These could be same keywords that were used during Github repository configuration in `topics`.
+These could be same keywords that were used during GitHub repository configuration in `topics`.

 #### license